Konstantinst128027/my_first_game/architectural description/test_plan.md

 1. **Individual Function Tests**:
    - Verify all possible input cases for each function
    - Ensure consistent and predictable behavior
-   - Check output results and error handling
+   - Check output results and error handling.